w3c/security-request/README.md

 Horizontal review requests will be made via issues in this repo.

-Issues generate a notification at [public-security@w3.org](https://lists.w3.org/Archives/Public/public-security/)
+Issues generate a notification to [public-security@w3.org](https://lists.w3.org/Archives/Public/public-security/)

 ## History